Somethings: A Two year-old and Antiques, or New Vs. Old.

 This lovely enameled glass jar, plate and (metal lid not shown), was my great-grandmother's.
 She had a thing for pansies and violets.
 Today it holds potpourri with 'special memory' roses added.

 Here is my grandmother in a silver frame and a bone dish she had at her bedside at the summer cottage.
-A hanky of hers, gold-threaded and embellished with tiny white embroidery sits
+A hanky of hers, gold-threaded and embellished with tiny white embroidery sits folded on the glass dresser tray.

-A porcelain Rebild, Denmark souvenir vase from the early 1900's from her family stands in the back.
+A porcelain, Rebild, Denmark souvenir vase from the early 1900's from her family stands in the back.

-One of my prized possessions.
+This is One of my prized possessions.

 The ribbon that tied the gift card is still attached from 1939.